This page was last updated: 29th October 2020

-The clinic has been risk assessed and I have worked hard to make sure the clinic not only meets but exceeds the ScotGov guidance for the return of close contact services.
+The clinic has been risk assessed and I have worked hard to make sure the clinic not only meets but exceeds the ScotGov guidance for close contact services.

 I’ve written this comprehensive page to guide you through the changes I’ve made and what you can expect when you come in for your massage.
 It is quite long but I wanted you to have access to all the information.

 If you have any questions not answered here or any suggestions on how I can improve, let me know.